teo-rakan/test-management-adapter/README.md

 ```

 ## ExecutionListener
-Add `ExecutionListener` to your JUnit or TestNG listeners.
+Add `ExecutionListener` to your TestNG listeners.

 * Using **maven-surefire-plugin** in your *pom.xml*